-On Day 10 of our trip, we awoke to an empty campsite in what felt like the middle of nowhere.
+On Day 10 of our trip, we awoke to an empty campsite in what felt like the middle of nowhere on the Snæfellsnes Peninsula.
 But we were excited for a tour of Vatnshellir Cave in Snæfellsjökull National Park.
 And even more psyched to finally spend some time exploring Reykjavik later that night.
 (Plus, our visit to the Blue Lagoon was just around the corner, too!)

 Snæfellsjökull National Park

 The park spans the majority of the Snaefellnes peninsula.
 It is basically a giant lava field with cool points of interest scattered about and it is absolutely beautiful.
 I wish we had more time to explore this area.
 But since it was Saturday we were trying to get to the first cave tour of the day to avoid huge crowds.